PostHog/posthog.com/contents/founders/learnings-from-elon.md

 Part of our strategy is to ship all the tools developers need.
 This means we’ve a lot of surface area - too much for one person or team to hold it all in their heads.
 We need to decentralize control of our products to our small teams.
 This means each team decide what to build proactively.
 So we hire proactive, intrinsically motivated people.

 Second, we think more experienced people are usually better at working proactively, since they get stuck less often and need less help.
-These people generally do not want to work until midnight on a weekend, as they usually, but not always, have families because they’re normally older.
+These people generally do not want to work until midnight on a weekend as they usually, but not always, have families.
 We’ve gone so far as to have an all remote environment, which is particularly well suited to people like this (amongst many other benefits, such as long, uninterrupted blocks of time to just build cool stuff).

 Third, we grow by shipping, not by hiring salespeople.
 This means we need to optimize for long term shipping speed.
 If we set artificial feature-focused deadlines, we’ll speed up in the short run, but will incur technical debt and hurt our long term growth.